April 1, 1865 - During the U.S.

 April 3, 1948 -

-President Harry S. Truman signs
+President Harry S. Truman signed

 countries devastated by World War II.
 Over four years, the program distributed